Discover One Of The Best Nutritious Drink Suitable For Diabetics

 4. Hot peppers

-Hot peppers are a low-calorie, low-carbohydrate way to add a little fiery flavor to your meals (with health benefits, to boot).
+Hot peppers are a low-calorie, low-carbohydrate way to add a little fiery flavour to your meals (with health benefits, to boot).
 "The capsaicin found in hot peppers has been shown to fight inflammation and reduce blood pressure, both of which may offer cardiovascular health benefits," says Palinski-Wade.
 "This compound can also help to boost metabolism, which may aid in weight management."

 5. Mushrooms

-6. Greek Yogurt
+6. Greek Yoghurt

-"An analysis of research found that consuming yogurt as part of a healthy diet may reduce the risk for developing type 2 diabetes," says Palinski-Wade.
-Go for plain Greek yogurt for a boost of protein without a ton of carbs (there are only about 6 grams of carbs per cup, says Palinski-Wade).
+"An analysis of research found that consuming yoghurt as part of a healthy diet may reduce the risk for developing type 2 diabetes," says Palinski-Wade.
+Go for plain Greek yoghurt for a boost of protein without a ton of carbs (there are only about 6 grams of carbs per cup, says Palinski-Wade).
 And you don't have to just eat it on its own — it can be a replacement for recipes that involve sour cream or mayonnaise (and it can even be used to replace oil in baking).

 7. Jicama